Amanda Waller (DC Extended Universe): Forming the Creature Commandos

+Stepping down from A.R.G.U.S.

+Following Task Force M's successful operation in Pokolistan and amidst continued congressional scrutiny regarding Task Force X's creation, Waller left her responsibilities as director of A.R.G.U.S. and was immediately succeeded by Rick Flag Sr. at the request of the President of the United States.
+Flag Sr. immediately demanded access to confidential documentation pertaining to the death of his son Rick Flag Jr. during "Project Starfish" in Corto Maltese, and learned about Waller's orders to Chris Smith / Peacemaker to assassinate Flag for threatening to expose the country's collusion.

 Reception

 Mark Birrel of Screen Rant ranked Amanda Waller in Suicide Squad the best villain in any DCEU film, looking at the films up to 2019.
 He writes "Viola Davis' turn as the fan-favorite character produced the DCEU's most human, and most cunning, villain in what has been their most critically reviled effort yet.
 Davis manages to outshine some of the biggest, brightest, loudest stars in an almighty ensemble movie that's chock-full of conflicting motivations and personalities."
 He also notes that her unwavering confidence and ruthlessness makes her the perfect "don" of the Suicide Squad.
-Darren Mooney writes in a review of the film's sequel The Suicide Squad that Waller's character and "spymaster archetype" had been deconstructed in the film, due to factors such as having a less dominating presence in the sequel in favor of the second Suicide Squad's members and being more mistake-prone, making errors such as erroneously sending Weasel on an amphibious assault when he is unable to swim and being out-maneuvered by Bloodsport in the film's climax.
-Mooney also describes Waller as the DCEU's counterpart to Nick Fury of the Marvel Cinematic Universe, continuing to say that like Fury, Waller is "another seemingly mortal character manipulating the superheroes around her within a military framework."
+Darren Mooney writes in a review of the film's standalone sequel/soft reboot The Suicide Squad that Waller's character and "spymaster archetype" had been deconstructed in the film, due to factors such as having a less dominating presence in the sequel in favor of the second Suicide Squad's members and being more mistake-prone, making errors such as erroneously sending Weasel on an amphibious assault when he is unable to swim and being out-maneuvered by Bloodsport in the film's climax.
+Mooney also describes Waller as the DCEU's counterpart to Nick Fury of the Marvel Cinematic Universe (MCU), continuing to say that like Fury, Waller is "another seemingly mortal character manipulating the superheroes around her within a military framework."